Security.org's Privacy Guide:

 • Vulnerability management systems

-We’ve rated the security level of each product so that you can be better equipped to protect your personal information and prevent events such as hackings and identity theft.
+We’ve rated the security level of each product so that you can be better equipped to protect your personal information and prevent a hack.

-This video provides an overview of the safest video doorbells, security systems, cameras, VPNs, and more in terms of privacy.
-We rated all products on a scale of one to 10 using objective measurements like encryption methods, privacy policies, and the like.
+This video provides an overview of the safest video doorbells, security systems, cameras, and VPNs.
+We rated all products on a scale of one to 10 based on how securely they stored your data – and how much of it they kept in the first place.

 How We Rated Products and Services for User Privacy